lvchen727/Frogger/README.md

 # Frogger Arcade Game

+### Summary
-My code for Frogger Arcade Game in JAVA
+My JAVA code for Frogger Arcade Game

-# How to play?
+##### How to win?
+Get the frog across the road without hitting by the cars!
+##### Movement and Controls
+Use up/right/left/down arrow keys on the keyboard to control the frog!

+### Installation
+Download the source code
+Go to the source code folder in terminal
-In terminal, type in the command lines java frogger/FroggerMain
+Type in the command lines: java frogger/FroggerMain